-1. The contractor shall supply all plant material in quantities sufficient to complete the planting year after substantial completion.
+1. The contractor shall supply all plant material in quantities sufficient to complete the planting shown on all drawings.

-2. All plant material shall conform to the

-Association of Nurserymen, latest edition.
+2. All plant material shall conform to the guidelines established by "The American Standard for Nursery Stock" published by The American Association of Nurserymen, latest edition.

-before starting plant installations.

-3. All plant material shall be warrantied for 1
+3. All plant material shall be warrantied for 1 year after substantial completion.

-4. All plants shall be balled and burlap unless
+4. All plants shall be balled and burlap unless otherwise noted on the plant list/ schedule.

-5. All plants shall be approved by Landscape
+All plants shall be approved by Landscape Designer prior to their installation at the site.